 - Be sure to respond to all messages: Many guests want a host that is reachable and available in case they have concerns.
 Your response rate will show on the site, and it's important to always respond to all messages, even if it's just to say “thank you” or “have a nice stay”.

-- Not all cities allow Airbnb rentals: Not all cities are friendly to services like Airbnb.
-In doing research for this article I found out that the city I live in, Savage, MN has effectively banned Airbnb rentals.
-The city council passed an ordinance barring anyone from renting their home for fewer than 15 days at a time, which means earning side income from Airbnb is a non-starter for me unfortunately, unless we wanted to do it for a long term rental.
+- Not all cities allow Airbnb: Not all cities are friendly to services like Airbnb.
+In doing research for this article I found out that the city I live in, Savage, MN has effectively banned Airbnb.
+The city council passed an ordinance barring anyone from listing their home for fewer than 15 days at a time, which means earning side income from Airbnb is a non-starter for me unfortunately, unless we wanted to do it for the long term.

 Create Systems To Make Hosting Easier

-One tip I've seen in several places is to put in place systems to make the process of renting out your property easier, not just for you, but for your guest.
-This is especially helpful if you're going to be renting out your unit on a regular basis.
+One tip I've seen in several places is to put in place systems to make the process of listing your property easier, not just for you, but for your guest.
+This is especially helpful if you're going to be listing on a regular basis.

 - Make checklists of things to do between guests: If you have one guest leaving and another arriving in the same day, you will likely have limited time to clean and re-stock the unit.
 Make a checklist of all the things you need to do to get the unit ready to go.

 - Create templated emails to send to guests: Create templated emails that will inform potential guests about your unit, set expectations for check-in and check-out procedures, give details about things to do in your area, etc. Create one for potential guests, one for guests who have booked (one when they book, one for a day or two before they arrive, etc), and even one for guests after they have left requesting a good review.
 Include directions on how to get to your home from the airport, from north, south, east and west.